react-declarative/appwrite-backup-tool/README.md

 > Minimalistic Appwrite schema dumper with data backup and restore features

+This backup tool will generate query for each document in AppWrite database and save them as a json files on a hard drive.
+That means It can handle as much documents as you need.
+Also there is a script to run AppWrite in Docker on localhost so you can test your backup.

 <a href="https://cloud.appwrite.io/card/64b53d046c81edba0b1a">
 	<img width="350" src="https://cloud.appwrite.io/v1/cards/cloud?userId=64b53d046c81edba0b1a" alt="Appwrite Cloud Card" />
 </a>

+Got a question?
+Feel free to [ask It in issues](https://github.com/react-declarative/appwrite-backup-tool/issues), I need traffic

 ## Setup